mykelalvis/FT/Traveller/WORKING/OTHER/Random Tables/Random Tables.md

 | 2 |Vikto - Use: A large white pill.
 Effects: Alertness and happy feelings.
 Side Effects: Sudden numbness or weakness, especially on one side of the body, severe diarrhea, rectal bleeding.
 Addiction: 3% chance of being addicted upon first use.
 Chances increase by 1% after each use.
 Note: Vikto is the street name for a powerful anti-viral medication still in legal use.
 | 3 |Snip Grill - Use: A yellow strip placed on the roof of the mouth.
 Effects: Hallucinations.
 Side Effects: Unsteadiness, memory loss, lack of coordination, difficulty speaking, and viral infections.
 Addiction: 2% chance of being addicted upon first use.
 Chances increase by 10% after each use.
 | 4 |Grind - Use: A gel rubbed on the skin that leaves an orange stain.
 Effect: Hallucinations and calmness.
 Side Effects: Paranoia.
 Addiction: 15% chance of being addicted upon first use.
 Chances increase by 5% after each use.
 | 5 |Dragon's Breath - Use: A red spray that is ingested.
 Effects: Spiritual and transcendent experiences as well as increased introspection.
-Side Effects: Fever, chills, body aches, fl u symptoms, with long-term use leading to permanent psychological damage.
+Side Effects: Fever, chills, body aches, flu symptoms, with long-term use leading to permanent psychological damage.
 Addiction: 50% chance of being addicted upon first use.
 Chances increase by 3% after each use.
 | 7 |Puff Gum - Use: An amethyst-colored gum that is chewed.
 Effects: Mild stimulant.
 Side Effects: Stains teeth purple; long-term use leads to severe stomach ailments.
 Addiction: 1% chance of being addicted upon first use.
 Chances increase by 1% after each use.
 | 6 |Shunt - Use: A yellow paste that is smeared in the nostrils.
 Effects: Excitement, energy, and feelings of affection.
 Side Effects: Strange dreams, the need to sleep for long periods, and violent behavior.
 Addiction: 10% chance of being addicted upon first use.
 Chances increase by 1% after each use.
 | 8 |Rip - Use: A purplish liquid that is dropped into the ear.
 Effects: The sensation of floating, euphoria, and being free of worries or care.
 Side Effects: Strange dreams and night terrors.
 Addiction: 5% chance of being addicted upon first use.
 Chances increase by 3% after each use.